 Since we’ve covered all of this game’s single-player gameplay, this might be an opportune time to talk about the original game’s multiplayer, before we nail gameplay up in a box and ship it off to Abu Dhabi.
 I bet most Kingdom Hearts players forget the original GBA CoM even had multiplayer.
 It wasn’t very extensive or valuable, and being a GBA game, you needed two GBAs, two copies of the game and a link cable, which means most players were probably also Pokemon fans.
 As irrelevant as CoM’s multiplayer feels in hindsight, I don’t think a look back at CoM is finished without it, because so many of CoM’s Sleights and Enemy Cards only make sense in the context of multiplayer and feel orphaned in Re:CoM.
 Just think about all the “resistant to element” cards that show up after you no longer need them in the story!
 I didn’t even mention that Axel’s card makes you immune to Fire!

 Multiplayer in CoM was a purely versus affair, and I can’t help but think it might have worked if CoM had still been a traditional turn-based game.
 The only available mode is a duel: you load up your existing character and go head-to-head, deck versus deck, Sora versus Sora.
-Oh, you could play Riku, with his Dark Mode and his instant reloads, but his lack of versatility was a serious problem: remember, most of the Gimmick Decks on the GBA were awful to make the game more challenging, all-but forcing you to use one or two of the campaign’s best decks and blowing the element of surprise.
+Oh, you could play Riku, with his Dark Mode and his instant reloads, but his lack of versatility was a serious problem: remember, most of the Gimmick Decks on the GBA were awful to make the game more challenging, all-but forcing you to use one or two of the campaign’s best decks (by sending Riku to that floor before you join Multiplayer) and blowing the element of surprise.
 You’re sure as hell not going to waltz into multiplayer with the GBA version’s garbage Traverse Town deck, that’s for sure (just wait until you see it, this one’s a winner).
 I suppose Link Mode’s handicap feature (visible in the screenshot above) might help even out Sora and Riku.

 There were originally a few Enemy Cards dedicated to versus mode in the original game.
 One was Ansem, Seeker of Darkness, a completion bonus in the original game.
 Ansem prevented your opponent from seeing your stocked cards, which is obviously useless against the CPU, so Re:CoM makes no reference to it.
 Oddly enough, Ansem-the-boss maintains the power when using his own card in Re:CoM’s story mode!
 The Ansem card also grants resistances to all three main elements, the only property it retains for the player in the remake